AdobeDocs/commerce-cloud-service.en/help/getting-started/connect-cli.md

 ## Set default environment values

-The following steps set your organization, program, and environment IDs in the configuration file.
+You can set local default values for program ID and environment ID to avoid repeating them with each command.
+The following steps set your organization base URL, program, and environment IDs in the configuration file.

 1. Set your organization URL.